semanticize/semanticizer/README.md

 5. In order to work with the features you need to install the scikit-learn and scipy packages.
 Before installing scipy you need to have [swig](http://www.swig.org/download.html) installed.
-See it's INSTALL for instructions. (configure, make, make install).
+See its INSTALL for instructions. (configure, make, make install).
 Note that working with features is still under active development and therefore not fully documented and tested.